jboss-switchyard/quickstarts/demos/policy-security-saml/Readme.md

         cp picketlink-sts.war ${AS}/standalone/deployments

+7. Start JBoss AS in standalone mode:

+        ${AS}/bin/standalone.sh

-7. Deploy the quickstart
+8. Deploy the quickstart

         mvn jboss-as:deploy

-8. Start JBoss AS 7 in standalone mode:

-        ${AS}/bin/standalone.sh

-9. Execute the test
+9. Execute the test.
+(See "Options" section below.)
-    See "Options" section below.

 10. Check the server console for output from the service.

 11. Undeploy the application

         mvn jboss-as:undeploy

 Options